manthanank/learn-angular/README.md

 Lazy loading is a technique used to load modules only when they are needed.
 This can help reduce the initial load time of the application by loading only the necessary modules.

+Example of lazy loading in non standalone components:

 ```typescript
 import { NgModule } from '@angular/core';
 import { BrowserModule } from '@angular/platform-browser';